-If you want to regain possession of your property, and your property is being rented under an assured shorthold tenancy (AST), then you will need to use Section 21.
+If your property is being rented under an assured shorthold tenancy (AST) and you want to regain possession it, then you will need to use Section 21.

 This piece of legislation allows landlords to evict tenants after the fixed term of the AST has expired, without having to give a reason.